-Sudden liver failure, or worsening of a slowly progressive liver problem, is treated with IV fluids in the hospital, as well as medication for the cause of the problem and to help the liver function better.
-Leptospirosis is a viral disease that sometimes causes kidney and liver disease.
-The dog will become suddenly and severely ill, with high fever, vomiting and often red colored urine.
-Other viruses, bacterial infections or poisons may also be a cause.
+Sudden liver failure, or worsening of a slowly progressive liver problem, is treated with IV fluids in the hospital, as well as medication for the cause of the problem and to also be a cause.
 The prognosis is always very guarded in severe liver failure, and many dogs and cats will not survive.
 Your pet's liver disease, as far as we can tell at this time, is [] mild, [] moderate, [] severe.
 A special diet is needed Amount to feed per day Medication [] is, or [] is not, needed at this time We will need to retest your pet's blood again in: